Greater Good Fellowship Program

 Previous GGSC fellows have secured top research and teaching positions at universities nationwide, providing a significant boost to the science of compassion, resilience, altruism, and happiness.
 You can read about recent GGSC fellow Craig Anderson’s trailblazing work on the social benefits of awe in this Sierra Club magazine article.

-Read on to learn how to apply and to read about our current and former Hornaday Graduate Fellows and Goldberg Undergraduate Fellows.
+Read on to learn about our current and former Hornaday Graduate Fellows and Goldberg Undergraduate Fellows.

 Current & Past Fellows